R-HTA-in-LMICs/R-HTA-IN-LMICs.github.io/_pages/events.md

 ---
 In the first quarter of every year, the chapter hosts a presentation-based workshop where LMIC university students and members of partnership organisations present their R related health economics work.
 In every subsequent quarter, the chapter hosts introductory, intermediate, and advanced decision modelling workshops applied within an LMIC context.

-Note that the date, time, and theme of each workshop will be provided closer to each respective event.
+Note that the date, time, and theme of each workshop will be provided closer to each event.

 ## February 2022
 The annual first quarter workshop invites analysts to present their R-related health economics work.
-Speakers from academia, government, industry, and consulting will give demonstrations of their R code solving specific challenges in HTA, covering a wide range of topics relevant to HTA in LMICs.
-You can find the programme and other details below.
+Speakers from academia, government, industry, and consulting will give demonstrations of R code solving specific challenges in HTA, each covering a wide range of topics relevant to HTA in LMICs.

+Note that we offer a limited number of fee waivers for LMIC analysts.
+Contact Joshua via email at <training@r-htalmics.org>, with an attached letter of motivation.

 ### February 2022 Programme
 Below is the programme for the inaugural 2022 first-quarter workshop.